Kwangsa19/Ketmanto-Cybersecurity-Portfolio/README.md

 2. Microsoft Cybersecurity Analyst
 3. Google Project Management: Professional Certificate

-In the future, I will all the tools and software that I used during certifications.
+In the future, I will share the tools and software that I used during certifications.

 **Stay tuned for updates!**